Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw

 - Information Leaflets for Patients – these may be used to provide information to patients prescribed anti-resorptive or anti-angiogenic drugs and as the basis for further discussion:

-- Risk Assessment Flowchart – a stand-alone, printable version of the flowchart from Section 3 of the guidance;
+- Risk Assessment Flowchart (PDF) – a stand-alone, printable version of the flowchart from Section 3 of the guidance;

 About this guidance